tszabad/automation_assignment/imdb/read_me.md

 const PERSONS = Sheets.Spreadsheets.Values.get("document id","A2:A6");
 ```

-Then create in your Google Drive a new spreadsheet document and write the receiver's email account in the "A" column one by one.
+Then create in your Google Drive a new spreadsheet document and write the receiver's email addresses in the "A" column one by one.
 This document id should be added to the app script, as well:

 ```
 const EMAILS = Sheets.Spreadsheets.Values.get("document id", "A1:A");